anton7r/a7JS/README.md

 👨‍💻 Official Discord [discord.gg/388FREA](https://discord.gg/388FREA) - Server under construction

-🧩 Contributions and new issues are highly valued!
+🧩 Contributions are more than welcome!

 # Main features of A7JS